Midori (operating system)

-Midori (which means green in Japanese) was the code name for a managed code operating system (OS) being developed by Microsoft with joint effort of Microsoft Research.
-It had been reported to be a possible commercial implementation of the OS Singularity, a research project begun in 2003 to build a highly dependable OS in which the kernel, device drivers, and application software are all written in managed code.
-It was designed for concurrency, and could run a program spread across multiple nodes at once.
+Midori (which means green in Japanese) is an experimental managed code operating system (OS) that was in development until 2015.
+A joint effort by Microsoft and Microsoft Research, it had been reported to be a possible commercial implementation of the OS Singularity, a research project begun in 2003 to build a highly dependable OS whose kernel, device drivers, and application software would all be written in managed code.
+It was designed for concurrency, and would run a program spread across multiple nodes at once.
 It also featured a security model that sandboxes applications for increased security.
 Microsoft had mapped out several possible migration paths from Windows to Midori.
 Midori was discontinued some time in 2015, though many of its concepts were used in other Microsoft projects.

 History

 The code name Midori was first discovered through the PowerPoint presentation CHESS: A systematic testing tool for concurrent software.

 Another reference to Midori was found in a presentation shown during the Object-Oriented Programming, Systems, Languages & Applications (OOPSLA) October 2012 conference, and a paper from the conference's proceedings.